frank-at-suse/rancher-docs/docs/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md

 :::note

-If you want to check if your certificates are correct, see [How do I check Common Name and Subject Alternative Names in my server certificate?](../faq/technical-items.md#how-do-i-check-common-name-and-subject-alternative-names-in-my-server-certificate)
+If you want to check if your certificates are correct, see [How do I check Common Name and Subject Alternative Names in my server certificate?](../faq/technical-items.md#how-do-i-check-common-name-and-subject-alternative-names-in-my-server-certificate).

 :::

 - Set the `hostname`.
 - Set the `bootstrapPassword` to something unique for the `admin` user.
 - Set `ingress.tls.source` to `secret`.
-- If you are installing an alpha version, Helm requires adding the `--devel` option to the command.

 ```
 helm install rancher rancher-<CHART_REPO>/rancher \